 How Are Damages Calculated in a Motorcycle Injury Case?

-After an accident, both the victim and the insurance company should look at these factors and set a value that both can agree upon.
-If both sides can reach an agreement, the case can usually be settled.
-If there is no meeting of the minds, the accident victim’s lawyer may advise filing a lawsuit so that a Court or Jury can decide the case’s value.
+After an accident, both the victim and the insurance company should review these factors and set a value that both sides can agree upon.
+If an agreement can be made, the case will usually be settled.
+If there is no meeting of the minds, the accident victim’s lawyer may advise filing a lawsuit so that a court or jury can decide the case’s value.